vlouf/RCA/README.md

 >- ```--figure```: True/False if you want to plot the figure of the clutter frequency map (True by default).
 >- ```--cpu```: Number of process used for reading input radar files (16 by default).

-Only the `--input` argument is mandatory.
+Only the `--input` argument is required.

 This script will create a mask file (in output directory in netcdf format).
 This mask file is required for the second step.